-The Goals of Alcohol Withdrawal
+What is The Goal of Alcohol Detox?

 In as little as a week, individuals who were physically dependent on alcohol can begin to function normally without it.
 Although withdrawal may be unpleasant, this step is a necessary beginning to treatment.
-Ending all alcohol consumption in a controlled, safe environment means that patients can start to live their lives without relying on any addictive substances.
+Ending all alcohol consumption in a controlled, safe environment means that patients can start to live their lives without relying on addictive substances.

 Physical Withdrawal Symptoms to Expect